RetroAbstract/rssguard/resources/docs/Documentation.md

 With ISA, RSS Guard only downloads articles which are new or were updated.
 The old algorithm usually always fetches all available articles, even if they are not needed, which leads to unnecessary overload of your network connection and the RSS Guard.

 <sup>2</sup> Note that [labels](#lbls) are supported for all plugins, but for some plugins they are local-only, and are not synchronized with the service.
-Usually because service itself does not support the feature.
+Usually because the service itself does not support the feature.

-<sup>3</sup> Tested services are:
+<sup>3</sup> Tested services include:
 * Bazqux
 * Reedah
 * Inoreader